stravos97/organise-files-folders-front-end/organize_gui/README.md

     *   The interface updates to show you the log output and results.
 4. After organization completes, the **Results Tab** displays a summary of what happened.

-## License

-This project uses the MIT License - see the LICENSE file for details (if one exists in the repository).

-## Credits

-- [organize-tool](https://github.com/tfeldmann/organize) - The powerful organization engine that makes this possible.

 ## Creating a Standalone Executable (using PyInstaller)